metno/genchem/doc/_build/html/_sources/GenChemDoc_contributors.rst.txt

   of arrays (e.g. factor groups), plus further scripts.
 Added CRI and MCM chemical mechanisms.

-  John Johansson, Chalmers, 2017-2020: improved organisation and flexibility of GenChem system.
+  John Johansson, Chalmers, 2017-2020: worked with and improved many scripts from the GenChem system.

-  Robert Bergström, Chalmers and SMHI, 2017-2020: development of chemical mechanisms (e.g. EmChem19 family, VBS schemes) for gas and aerosols.
+  Robert Bergström, Chalmers and SMHI, 2017-2020: development of chemical mechanisms (e.g. EmChem19a family, VBS schemes) for gas and aerosols.

   Alvaro Valdebenito, Norwegian Meteorological Institute, 2018-2019, various bug-fixes and updates.
 Added pollen.